Cows on the meadow off Stanley Turner looking toward Mt Caburn, Lewes, Susssex

 Don’t just read the relevant papers.
 Follow up the lines of argument and researched cited by these papers too.

-Don’t buy the T-shirt.
+Don’t buy the DVD or T-shirt.